xster/flutter-wiki/Issue-hygiene.md

 We have two special customer labels which are used exclusively with the "critical" and "blocker" labels.

-The "customer: product" label is used by the team to bring issues that product management and senior leads want to bring to the attention of the engineering team.
+The "customer: product" label is used to bring issues that product management and senior leads want resolved to the attention of the appropriate engineering team.

 The "customer: crowd" label is used to represent bugs that are affecting large numbers of people; during initial [[Triage]], high-profile bugs get labeled in